-In 1966, the team wasn't all that good, but Schramm saw an opportunity to gain national attention with a Thanksgiving game.
-The NFL wasn't sure it would work.
+In 1966, the team wasn't all that good, but Schramm saw an opportunity to gain national attention with a Thanksgiving contest.
+The NFL wasn't entirely sure his plan would work, but the league supported the experiment.
 It gave the team a revenue guarantee in case no one showed up.
 It wound up not being an issue.

 The game was played in front of a record-setting 80,259 fans.
-The success of that game set up a second NFL Thanksgiving tradition, which, since Reba McEntire in 1997, has included a halftime concert.
+The success of that game set up a second NFL Thanksgiving tradition: The Dallas Cowboys playing on the holiday every year.
+Additionally, every year since Reba Mcentire in 1997, the game has included a halftime concert.
 Only twice since '66 have the Cowboys not been in action on Thanksgiving.

 The addition of a third Thanksgiving game wasn't much of an experiment.
 The games have long been a massive success for the NFL.
 Even beyond halftime concerts, the games have spawned all kinds of strange traditions, like John Madden's creepy six-legged turkey.